Chinese Colors — Meanings and Symbolisms

-This is the refreshing and vigorous color of willow bud, fresh yellow mixes with light green.
+This is the refreshing and vigorous color of willow bud, fresh yellow mixed with light green.

-Willow tree has the same pronunciation in Chinese as the “stay”, therefore, snapping and giving a willow twig used to be an important rite when seeing good friends off.
+The willow tree has the same pronunciation in Chinese as the “stay”; therefore, snapping and giving a willow twig was an essential rite when seeing good friends off.
 Hence, little blue is also included in the Willow Bud Color.

 Apricot Yellow — Xing Huang (杏黄)

-Confucius used to teach and write in a beautiful Apricot grove, therefore, Apricot Altar is the representative of education in Chinese culture.
+Confucius used to teach and write in a beautiful Apricot grove; therefore, Apricot Altar is representative of education in Chinese culture.

-In the Three Kingdoms (220 AD — 280 AD), a great doctor named Dong Feng had saved many peoples lives; those cured people only need to plant Apricot Trees as the consultation fee, while poverty people also could get free fruits from his large Apricot.
-Afterwards, the Apricot Grove refers to Chinese Medicine and great doctors with kind hearts.
+In the Three Kingdoms (220 AD — 280 AD), a great doctor named Dong Feng saved many people's lives; those cured people only needed to plant Apricot Trees as their consultation fees, while poor people could also get free fruits from his large Apricot.
+Afterward, the Apricot Grove refers to Chinese Medicine and great doctors with kind hearts.

 Daylily Yellow — Xuan Cao Huang (萱草黄)

 Daylily has another name in Chinese, Forgetting of Sadness.
-Therefore, in ancient China, people would plant Daylily for their mothers before they leave home.
+Therefore, in ancient China, people would plant daylilies for their mothers before they left home.
 Gradually, Daylily became the representative of a mother’s love for her children.

 Smoke Tree Yellow — Huang Lu (黄栌)

-Flower of the Smoke Tree looks like soft feather or ethereal fog, therefore, the color of the tree is named the Smoke Tree Yellow.
+The flower of the Smoke Tree looks like a soft feather or ethereal fog; therefore, the color of the tree is named the Smoke Tree Yellow.

 Autumn Fragrance — Qiu Xiang (秋香)

-Bright yellow mixes with dark green, combined with the fragrance of leaves and grass, together they formed a picture of beautiful autumn.
+Bright yellow mixed with dark green, combined with the fragrance of leaves and grass, formed a picture of beautiful autumn.

 Amber — Hu Po (琥珀)

-Though this color is named after the amber, it also had been widely used to refer to wine in ancient Chinese literatures.
+Though this color is named after amber, it has also had been widely used to refer to wine in ancient Chinese literature.

 Dawn Sky — Li Se (黎色)

-This is the color of the sky before dawn, mysterious black mixes with warm yellow.
+This is the color of the sky before dawn, mysterious black mixed with warm yellow.

 Purple Red — Jiang Zi (绛紫)

-Purple is a mysterious, honorable color in Chinese culture, which is used to describe the magical aura of deities, or royal palace and goods.
+Purple is a mysterious, honorable color in Chinese culture, which is used to describe the magical aura of deities or royal palaces and goods.

-Therefore, the Jiang Zi is the color of honor, elegance, and beauty.
+Therefore, Jiang Zi is the color of honor, elegance, and beauty.

 Snow Cyan — Xue Qing (雪青)

-When snowfield doesn’t have sunlight, it will look like light purple mixes with blue.
+When the snowfield doesn’t have sunlight, it will look like light purple mixed with blue.

 Lotus Root — Ou Se (藕色)

-This is the color of the root of lotus, grey mixes with red.
+This is the color of the root of the lotus, grey mixed with red.

 Lotus Pink — Ou He Se (藕荷色)

-The bud of the lotus flower is warm pinkish combines light purple, one of the beautiful views in early summer.
-Lotus is also the Lucky Flower of July in Traditional Chinese Calendar.
+The lotus flower bud is warm pinkish and combines light purple, one of the most beautiful views in early summer.
+Lotus is also the Lucky Flower of July in the Traditional Chinese Calendar.

 Gladiolus Fabric — Shi Yang Jin （十样锦）

-A female poet of the Tang Dynasty dyed her letter paper into light pink, the same color as the Gladiolus Fabric, an exquisite and beautiful embroidery in China.
+A female poet of the Tang Dynasty dyed her letter paper light pink, the same color as the Gladiolus Fabric, an exquisite embroidery style in history.

-Afterwards, writing love poems using her exquisite paper became quite popular among noble women.
-This color then is the representative of innocent love.
+Afterward, writing love poems using her exquisite paper became quite popular among noblewomen.
+This color, then, is representative of innocent love.

 Wine Flush — Tuo Yan (酡颜)

-This is the color of flush on cheeks, after someone has drank wine.
-Gradually, it is also used to describe charming shy blush of women.
+This is the color of flush on cheeks after someone has drunk wine.
+Gradually, it is also used to describe the charming shy blush of women.

 Peach Blossom Red — Tao Hong (桃红)

-Peach Blossom is the Lucky Flower of March in Traditional Chinese Calendar, and is the representative of love, beauty and spring.
+Peach Blossom is the Lucky Flower of March in the Traditional Chinese Calendar and represents love, beauty, and spring.

-Peach, as one of the important tributes in big worship ceremonies, it has long been believed as food of deities, and the symbol of longevity and luck.
+As one of the essential tributes in big worship ceremonies, the Peach has long been believed to be the food of deities and the symbol of longevity and luck.